mendomania/adult-ed-platform/DJANGO.md

 Django 101
 ======
 ## Diagram ##
-Here is a diagram of the most important Django files for this project.
-The section below will explain in more detail what they do and when you would need to make changes to them.
+Here is a diagram of the most important Django files for this project and how they interact with each other, with the database and with the private and public-facing set of web pages.
+The section below will explain in more detail what all of these files do and when you would need to make changes to them.
 <p align="center">
 <img src="https://github.com/mendomania/adult-ed-platform/blob/master/django101.png" align="center">
 </p>